 - It consolidates the cloud and on-premises resources into a hybrid environment and makes accessing backup resources simple in both environments.

-- It simplifies scaling of storage, computing, networking, and other resources as compared to the on-premises infrastructure.
+- It simplifies the scaling of storage, computing, networking, and other resources as compared to the on-premises infrastructure.

 - It is capable of providing independent and isolated application-consistent backups to protect the original data.
 It uses the Recovery Services vaults to extract data from automatically saved recovery points.
 The Recovery Vault provides an integrated environment for monitoring and alerting users while proving an efficient solution for long- and short-term data retention.